gabriwl165/python-web-framework/README.md

     ]
 ```

-`self.mapping` likely contains a list of tuples.
-Each tuple represents a route and consists of three elements
+`self.mapping` likely contains a list of tuples, where each tuple represents a route and consists of three elements.
 - `path` (the URL pattern),
 - `method` (the HTTP method like GET, POST),
 - `handler` (the function or class that will handle the request if the route matches)